Healthcare App Development Trends For 2022

 Blockchain is a concept in which data is connected in the form of a blockchain.
 In such a chain, blocks are made up of data linked to data from previous blocks.
 The nature of this interconnected data makes hacking impossible.
 Healthcare consists of various patient records.
 This data is strictly confidential and no one can afford to lose it.

 Due to patient data privacy, blockchain is used in medical applications.
 Blockchain also lowers the cost of developing medical applications by eliminating the need for additional systems and software.
 Ideal for storing and securely sharing sensitive patient data.

 Although not a very common feature in the healthcare industry, it is becoming increasingly relevant in the development of medical applications.
 According to BIS Research, the global healthcare market spending on blockchain is estimated to reach $5.61 billion by the year 2025.

 While it is undeniable that many medical applications still use big data, it is expected to receive more attention in 2022.
 It can help keep health records, improve the quality of health care services, provide preventive services, and help in many other areas.
 According to the Global News Wire, the value of global health data is expected to reach $34.27 billion by 2022.

 - New Beginning For Telemedicine

 Recent studies and opinion polls show that people prefer telemedicine counseling over traditional hospital visits.
 A sharp increase in telemedicine application users has been observed after the COVID-19 pandemic.
-More and more people are downloading mobile teleconsultation apps.
+More and more people are downloading mobile telemedicine apps like 1mg.

 Telemedicine is a simple and convenient way to take care of your health.
 This avoids the shipping cost and saves a lot of time.
 Many telemedicine applications provide immediate advice to patients.